blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Forms of religion.md

 	- e.g. Hinduism (Advaita Vedanta, Achintya-Bheda-Abheda)
 - Monistic Theism: A combination of Pantheism and Panentheism, but does not attribute personality to god.
 This is the core idea of Hinduism
 - Substance monotheism: The belief that there are many different gods, but that they are all essentially forms of the same essence

+# Notes 2
+## Theistic Form

+### Belief in only one god

+- Monotheism (God monitors everything)
+- Deism (God made everything and left)
+### Belief in one god and sub-gods

+- Henotheism
+### Belief in many gods

+- Monolatry (Worship of only one god)
+- Kathenotheism (Worship one god at a time)
+- Polytheism (Worship many gods at once)
+### Don't know what's it exactly

+- Agnostic Theism (Whether god exists or not cannot be known)
+- Ietsism (Agnostic Atheism, Spiritual but Not Religious) (Tends to be more skeptical about the idea of god itself)
+### No god

+- Atheism
+## Attribute Form

+- Pan-theism (All is God) (Hinduism)
+- Pan-en-theism (All is in God) (Hinduism (Brahman-Creation) (Achintya Bheda-Abheda, Dvaitadvaita (differential monism), Vishistadvaita (qualified monism)), Kashmir Shaivism, Shakti/Tantra, Kabbalah/Jewish Mysticism)
+- Pan-deism (God became All)

+- Monism (There is only one thing at the deepest level) (Vedanta)
+- Dualism (Dvaita Vedanta, Taoism (Yin-Yang))

+- Ignosticism/Igtheism (God is a incomprehensible entity, hence religions are meaningless (e.g. "God created everything except Himself" is meaningless))

+- Omnism (Belief in all religions as possible)
+- Transtheism (God is not an important aspect of reality)
+## Philosophical Viewpoints
+- Fideism (Faith is unreasonable)
 # Subtypes
 For when you want to put it into more detail.
 Here are some examples.